‘The ‘In’ Crowd, written by Billy Page, arranged by Gene Page (1964)

 We got our own way of talkin’ (gotta have fun)

 It is this idea of being self-made that provides you the credentials to become a member of The ‘In’ Crowd, not the hand-me-down corrupting wealth of the narrator of In Every Dream Home a Heartache, with his swimming pools and penthouse perfection.
 As Ferry has said, “Where I came from, Newcastle, is a rough part of the world with no possibility for anything but escape” (1982).
 And so money becomes part of the ‘In’ Crowd’s DNA: ‘Our share is always the biggest amount‘ – a share that is presented as both motive and reward.
-‘Spending cash, talkin trash‘ Ferry seethes, the emphasis on trash hissing toward the line’s dramatic close.
+‘Spending cash, talkin trash‘ Ferry seethes, the emphasis on trash hissing through clenched teeth.

 In many respects we can see the ‘In’ Crowd as a peak – coming hot on the heels of Roxy Music‘s Stranded and the epic ‘Mother of Pearl’, the song follows the same subject matter of pleasure-seeking community (‘All the gangs here, Everyone you know, Its a crazy scene‘) and issues of destiny and merit (‘Such a bright hope‘/’Have you a future?).